julietnpn/farm_nrcs/conventions/NRCS/planning-land-unit/1.0/index.md

 - Water
 - Associated Agriculture Lands

-A single defined land owner or manager
+A single land owner or manager must be defined in a notes field.